 Every year millions of people visit Vienna to see its must-see sites — and many pick up a Vienna Pass to help save a little cash on their sightseeing.
-But it is the Vienna Pass a good value?
+But is the Vienna Pass a good value?
 In this Vienna Pass review, we do the math the see if this city pass is worth the money.

 Quick Overview Of The Vienna Pass

 The Vienna Pass covers most of Vienna’s top museums, a few tours (bus tour, river cruise & walking tour), and a few other notable attractions.
 The pass also lets you skip a lot of the ticket lines — saving you time and hassle.
 It’s actually fairly easy to get a lot of value out of this pass if you plan wisely (more on that later).

 The Vienna Pass can be a good deal if:

 - You want to see a lot in a few days.

 - You’re interested in seeing all the main sights.

 - You’re interested in the pass’s many other offerings besides museums (bike tour, walking tour, boat tour, various other attractions, etc.)